tensorflow/serving/tensorflow_serving/g3doc/guide/setup.md

 [Docker images](docker.md).
 We highly recommend this route unless you have specific needs that are not addressed by running in a container.

+!!!
+TIP
-TIP: This is also the easiest way to get TensorFlow Serving working with [GPU support](docker.md#serving-with-docker-using-your-gpu).
+	This is also the easiest way to get TensorFlow Serving working with [GPU support](docker.md#serving-with-docker-using-your-gpu).

 ### Installing using APT